johnkord/sendie/docs/what-is-sendie.md

 2. Click "Create Session"
 3. Share the link with whoever you want to receive your files
 4. Drop files to send them
+5. Use host controls to lock the session or remove unwanted peers

 **How to use it (joining a session):**
 1. Click the session link someone shared with you